onekiloparsec/KPCSplitPanes/README.md

 KPCSplitPanes
 ==============

-A set of classes, among which a subclass of NSSplitView, that splits when you're intented to make panes.
+A set of classes, among which a subclass of NSSplitView, that splits well and allow you to make make panes.
 Horizontal and vertical panes can be combined.

 ![Demo JumpBar](http://www.onekilopars.ec/s/KPCSplitPanesDemo.gif)